Marvellous Mauritius holidays 2019

-Set in the Indian Ocean, the idyllic island of Mauritius is the perfect place for a getaway, with its warm, blue waters and golden sands easing you into its tranquil atmosphere.
+Set in the Indian Ocean, the island of Mauritius is the perfect place for an all-inclusive getaway, with its golden sands easing you into its tranquil atmosphere.

 Of course, the near-perfect climate makes the beach a popular place to go during all Mauritius holidays.
-The coast here is simply mesmerising, boasting soft sands and calm waters that ensure 100% relaxation.
+The coast here is mesmerising.
 For all its sunbathing opportunities, however, Mauritius doesn’t scrimp on astounding activities that’ll have you creating memories to last a lifetime.
 From deep sea fishing and dolphin watching to enjoying a Blue Safari Submarine ride to witness the majesty of the island’s marine life, holidays to Mauritius provide endless fun.

-From 3-star simplicity to 5-star luxury, holidays in Mauritius are all about picking the dream hotel that fits you and your needs.
-From elegant rooms overlooking the Indian Ocean to spas, golf courses and plunge pools, there’s a whole host of hotels for you to choose from.
+From 3-star simplicity for a cheap holiday to 5-star all inclusive luxury, holidays in Mauritius are all about picking the dream hotel that fits you and your needs.
+From elegant rooms overlooking the Indian Ocean to spas, golf courses and plunge pools, there’s a whole host of hotels for you to choose from in 2019.

 If you want the best of both worlds, head to the capital Port Louis, boasting a little more hustle and bustle, while still affording great vistas across the sparkling waters.
 If cool, calm and collected is more your style, Poste Lafayette has you written all over it.
 Serene and undisturbed, this is the place to be if you want to leave all your everyday stresses behind.